firatkiral/ConnectGraphJava/readme.md

 ```

 These are the node's input properties that we want node always to keep track of if these properties are changed.
 To do that
-we have to tell node that these are the properties needs to be tracked by adding this lines to constructor:
+we have to tell node that these are the properties needs to be tracked by adding this lines to constructor.
 ```java
 VectorMultiplyNode(){
     addInput(firstInput, secondInput, thirdInput);